Critical Review: Olaplex (OLPX) versus Its Rivals

-Olaplex (NASDAQ:OLPX – Get Rating) is one of 25 publicly-traded companies in the “Toilet preparations” industry, but how does it compare to its rivals?
-We will compare Olaplex to related businesses based on the strength of its institutional ownership, valuation, profitability, earnings, dividends, risk and analyst recommendations.
+Olaplex (NASDAQ:OLPX – Get Rating) is one of 25 public companies in the “Toilet preparations” industry, but how does it contrast to its peers?
+We will compare Olaplex to similar businesses based on the strength of its earnings, dividends, analyst recommendations, valuation, risk, institutional ownership and profitability.

+This table compares Olaplex and its peers’ net margins, return on equity and return on assets.

 Analyst Ratings

-This is a summary of current recommendations and price targets for Olaplex and its rivals, as provided by MarketBeat.com.
+This is a summary of current ratings and price targets for Olaplex and its peers, as reported by MarketBeat.

 |Sell Ratings